-Here it is!
-From Nashville.
-The Iceman’s Top 40 New Country Artist Chart for the week ending January 20, 2018.
+The Iceman’s New Country Chart and countdown show is published every Monday.
+Live from Nashville!
 Remember when it was fun listening to your favorite radio personality not the same ol’ boring everyone sounds the same radio?
-Well get ready!
+Well, get ready!
 The Iceman is the last man standing in the world of Throwback Radio Personalities.
 Hear tomorrow’s stars today!
 To listen at any time on any device to the top up and comers and the future of country music, click the player below.
-Who will be Number One?
-The only way to find out is to listen!

 The Iceman Cometh!